Oluty-1/matchcom_beta/README.md

 # Matchcom_Beta

 This is a serverless AWS application to calculate and manage compatibility scores between users, built with API Gateway, Lambda, SQS, DynamoDB, and deployed using Terraform.
-This project demonstrates a scalable, highly available architecture with robust observability.
+This project demonstrates a scalable, highly available architecture with observability, and it's built to trigget all the HTTP requests (POST, GET, DELETE, PUT)

 ## Overview